+372 58513515 info@huntingtourism.ee Facebook

 FOX

 The fox (Vulpes vulpes) is a predator belonging to the family Carnivora, genus Canidae.
 The fox is the size of a small dog, with a long bushy tail.
 The fur on the back of the fox is orange in colour.
 In Estonia, foxes inhabit patches of forest.
 Foxes feed primarily on rodents.
 The fur on the back is usually rust-brown to reddish yellow in colour, with dark fur and sometimes an unusually dark pattern in the middle of the back.
 The fur on the abdomen is ash grey or sometimes black.
-The lower parts of the paws are typically black and the end of the tail is black or white.
+The lower parts of the paws are typically black and the end of the tail is white.
 The snout is narrow and long, a natural characteristic of the red fox.
-Calling hunts, hunting from hides, stalking hunts and hunting with box traps may be held from 1.
+Calling hunts, hunting from hides, stalking hunts and hunting with traps may be held from 1.
 August until 31.
-March; den hunt or driven hunts with hunting dogs or bounding flag lines may be held from 1.
+March; den hunt or driven hunts with hunting dogs may be held from 1.
 October to 28.
 February.

 Rohevik OÜ Observation houses have been acquired and installed with the support of the measure: “Investments for diversification of economic activities in rural areas towards non-agricultural activities”.